Akino02/Akino02/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on
 - 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with
 -
 -->